I am broadly interested in Probabilistic Machine Learning, Perception and Geometry,

 Giorgio Giannone,

-Topology Optimization seeks to find the best design that satisfies a set of constraints while maximizing system performance.
+Topology Optimization seeks to find the best design that satisfies a set of

-Traditional iterative optimization methods like SIMP can be computationally expensive and get stuck in local minima,
+Traditional iterative optimization methods like SIMP can be computationally

 limiting their applicability to complex or large-scale problems.

-and low performance when challenged with out-of-distribution constraint configurations.
-Recently, deep generative models, such as Generative Adversarial Networks and Diffusion Models,
+Recently, deep generative models, such as Generative Adversarial

-conditioned on constraints and physics fields have shown promise, but they require extensive pre-processing and surrogate models for improving performance.
+conditioned on constraints and physics fields have shown promise, but they

-To address these issues, we propose a Generative Optimization method that integrates classic optimization like SIMP as a refining mechanism for the topology generated by a deep generative model.
+To address these issues, we propose a Generative Optimization method that

 |